-Structure Three-story steel frame with Tectonus devices in braces

-Building Type Office or similar

-Seismic Weights 335 kN (75.3 kips) is assumed for all stories

-Location Wellington, New Zealand with soil type D (deep soil).
+Structure Three-story steel frame with Tectonus device Building Type Office or similar Seismic Weights 335 kN (75.3 kips) is assumed for all stories Location Wellington, New Zealand with soil type D (de

 The target Ultimate Limit State (ULS) lateral drift is 2.5% and the target Serviceability Limit State (SLS) drift limit 0.33%.
 The columns are continuous and beams and diagonal braces are pinned.
 Note that in real cases the target drift is in the range of 1.0% to 1.5% to protect the secondary and non - structural elements.